 The campaign seeks to reduce illicit drug related harm at high-risk settings including festivals, events and night venues.

-The Drug Aware Safer Events and Venues ‘Party Smarter’ campaign commenced on 23 November 2020 and will conclude in March 2021.
+The Drug Aware, Action Area Two, Safer Events and Venues ‘Party Smarter’ campaign commenced on 23 November 2020 and will conclude in March 2021.

 The campaign aims to assist in reducing illicit drug-related harm at music festivals, events, and venues in Western Australia.
 A combination of individual factors, the drug itself and the environment in which it is taken determines the potential harm.
 This is demonstrated in the Drug Interaction Model.1 Due to factors closely linked to music festivals and other entertainment events such as high temperatures, extended periods of physical activity (dancing), close proximity to others, and lack of access the effects the drug taken can be exacerbated.2

 The ‘Party Smarter’ campaign utilises a combination of a highly targeted digital and social media strategy, out of home, and in-venue messaging to increase awareness of the potential harms of drug use at events and music venues, what individuals can do to reduce the potential of harm occurring and what signs they should look out for to know if they need help and to seek help urgently.
 Drug Aware has also worked with event organisers to increase access to water at events and provide an area to chill out.

 - increase knowledge that MDMA in MDMA causes harm (not just adulterants);

 - increase knowledge of harms associated with MDMA and poly-drug use;

 - increase knowledge of, and encourage use of harm reduction strategies;